eliasm307/eslint-plugin-functional-core/packages/plugin/README.md

 Contributions are welcome!

-This plugin is still in development so any cases of impure code not yet covered by this plugin are welcome to accommodate different styles.
+This plugin is still in development so any examples of cases not being handled properly are welcome to accommodate different styles.